RoySegall/inline_devel/README.txt

 If you worried - inline devel is not writing on the files of the modules but create a session with a stack of the hooks you defnied or any other functions.

+How to use it?
+Becuase this module extend the devel execute form you need to go the form.
+Go to ?q=devel/php.
+In the form start to type your code and you'l get the list of available functions, classes, interfaces and hooks.

-If you'd like to delete some functions that you defined in the execute code form go to admin/config/development/inline_devel_admin and there you can delete the functions.
+If you'd like to delete some functions that you defined in the execute code form emable first the module "Devel inline UI" and then go to ?q=admin/config/development/inline_devel_admin and there you can delete the functions.

 Problem for beta:
 1. The regex pattern that detect functions from the form can detect only one